 Growing Region: Zones 3 to 10.
 As a perennial in zones 9 and 10.

-If growing Jacobean lily (Sprekelia) from seed then start off indoors.
-The seeds should be lightly covered and allowed to germinate at a temperature of 18 to 22 degrees centigrade.
-Grow the plants indoors for about two years then transplant outdoors a couple of weeks after the last frost of spring.
-It will take about 7 years until seed grown Sprekelia will produce flowers.
+If growing from seed, then start off indoors.
+The seeds should be lightly covered and allowed to germinate at a temperature of 18 to 22 degrees centigrade (64 to 72°F).